Cesar Millan

 César Felipe Millán Favela (/ˈsiːzər mᵻˈlɑːn/ SEE-zər-_-mil-AHN, /es/; born August 27, 1969) is a Mexican-American dog trainer.
 His television series Dog Whisperer with Cesar Millan was produced from 2004 to 2012 and has been broadcast in more than 80 countries worldwide.

 Prior to The Dog Whisperer series, Millan focused on rehabilitating severely aggressive dogs and founded a rehab complex, the Dog Psychology Center, in South Los Angeles (2002–2008).

 With Ilusión Millan, his former wife, he founded the Millan Foundation, which was renamed to the Cesar Millan PACK Project.
 The foundation was established to provide financial support to animal shelters and organizations engaged in the rescuing, rehabilitating, and re-homing of abused and abandoned animals, and to fund spay/neuter programs.

 Millan's first three books, including Cesar's Way, all became New York Times best sellers, have cumulatively sold two million copies in the United States, and are available in 14 other countries.
 Millan also has his own line of dog products and instructional DVDs.

 Early life

 Millan was born on August 27, 1969, to Felipe Millán Guillén and María Teresa Favela in rural Culiacán, Sinaloa, Mexico.
 Millan grew up working with animals on the farm in Sinaloa where his grandfather, Teodoro Millán Angulo, was a tenant farmer.
 Because of his natural way with dogs, he was called el Perrero, "the dog herder".
 The family later moved to Mazatlán.

-Millán crossed the border into America in 1990 as an undocumented immigrant when he was 21 years old, speaking no English and with only US$100, in what he has described as a harrowing journey.
+Millán crossed the border into the U.S in 1990 as an undocumented immigrant when he was 21 years old, speaking no English and with only US$100, in what he has described as a harrowing journey.
 He befriended Jada Pinkett Smith shortly after arriving in Los Angeles, and she set him up with one of her friends to learn English.